Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/fault-free/sim/README.md

   The Verilog testbench file used for simulating the processor design.

 - `document_scan`
-  This folder contains needed testbench files for document scan state data .
+  Contains all the required testbench files for documenting scan state data.
+These files are included and instantiated within `tb.v` for simulation.

 ### Outputs